-You are spiritually minded when you choose to be influenced, dominated or controlled by spiritual truths of God’s Word rather than by physical realities – what you can see, hear, smell, taste, feel or touch in the natural.
+You are spiritually minded when you choose to be influenced, dominated or controlled by spiritual realities (truths of God’s Word) rather than by physical realities (what you can see, hear, smell, taste, feel or touch in the natural).

-Although the presence of the Holy Spirit in your born-again spirit produces and makes available to you the peace of God, yet you may never get to experience, enjoy and manifest it in your mind, emotions and body if you allow physical realities to influence, dominate and control you.
+Although the indwelling presence and work of the Holy Spirit in your born-again spirit produce and make available to you the peace of God, yet you may never get to experience, enjoy and manifest it in your mind, emotions and body if you allow physical realities to influence, dominate and control you.

 Similarly, in spite of being surrounded by the aggressive Syrian army with horses and chariots, yet Elisha was not restless, fearful or fretful like his servant with him because he was spiritual minded; he could see beyond the natural.

 Until Elisha’s servant’s spiritual eyes were opened so that he also could see beyond the natural he remained restless, fearful and fretful (2 Kings 6:15-17).